adsabs/adsabs-dev-api/search.md

 * `page` - starting page
 * `citation_count` - number of citations the item has received
 * `pubdate` - publication date in the form YYYY-MM-DD (DD value will always be "00")
-* `database` - Which database the record is associated with
+* `database` - Which database the record is associated with.

 #### databases